Dataport/polar/packages/core/README.md

 If the storeModule features a `setupModule` action, it will be executed automatically after initialization.

+### initializeLayerList

+Layers intended to be used in the map have to be initialized by calling `initializeLayerList` with a service register.
+This register may either be a link to a predefined one or the custom one, that is also required by [mapConfiguration.layerConf](#mapconfigurationlayerconf).

+``js
+core.rawLayerList.initializeLayerList(services: mapConfiguration.layerConf | string, callback?: Function)
+``

+[createMap](#createmap) is usually called inside the callback or directly after this function call.

 ### createMap

 The map is created by calling the `createMap` method.
 Depending on how you use POLAR, this may already have been done, as some clients come as ready-made standalone HTML pages that do this for you.